 Naturally, Gorillaz has also had their share of brand marketing.
 Back in 2016, band member Noodle became Jaguar’s official Global Ambassador – complete with a cool mixed-reality commercial.

-With the amount of buzz surrounding mixed reality, AR, and the companies growing weary of distancing themselves from social media drama, a smart virtual approach could be the way to go.
+With the amount of buzz surrounding mixed reality, AR, and companies growing weary of distancing themselves from social media drama, a smart virtual approach could be the way to go.

 THE SCREEN IS EVERYWHERE

 I chose to look at Gorillaz because they were the band that best made use of the multi-platform from the late 90s onwards.
-There were certainly other virtual bands I was exposed to (like the just-as-animated Crazy Frog) but the ongoing evolution and development of the Gorillaz across mediums and genres was something truly unique.
+There were certainly other virtual bands I was exposed to (like the just-as-animated Crazy Frog) but the ongoing evolution and development of the Gorillaz across mediums and genres was truly unique.